-1. INTRODUCTION
+I. INTRODUCTION

-In this paper, Tissue-like P systems with cell division are investigated.
-This is a model of computation in the framework of membrane computing that is inspired by the way living cells communicate and cooperate in tissues.
-In the computational devices of this type we have processor units (called cells) that process some pieces of information in parallel and send signals to other processor units along connecting links.
-Such links can follow any scheme, and this is one of the features which distinguishes these models from the original model in membrane computing, the cell-like model, where membranes are hierarchically arranged in a tree-like structure (see Ref.
-[2]).
+Tissue-like P systems with cell division [9] is a computing model in the framework of membrane computing inspired on the way living cells communicate and cooperate in tissues.
+In the computational devices of such a model we have certain processor units (called cells) that process in parallel some pieces of information and send signals to other processor units along links that connect some of them.
+Such links can follow any scheme, and this is one of the features which distinguishes these models from the initial model in membrane computing, the cell-like model, where membranes are hierarchically arranged in a tree-like structure (see [7]).

 In tissue-like P systems with cell division the membrane structure is tissue-like and the links between cells form a general undirected graph.
-The edges of this graph are not given explicitly, but they are deduced from the set of rules, as will be explained later.
-The communication among cells is based on symport/antiport rules, well-known in the P systems field.
-Symport rules move several objects across a membrane in one direction, whereas antiport rules move objects across a membrane in opposite directions.
-Tissue P systems were first considered in Ref.
-[3], and then in Ref.
-[4]; after that, several research directions have been developed and other variants have arisen (see, for example, Refs.
-[5-8]) One of the most interesting variants of tissue P systems was presented in Ref.
-[1].
-In that paper, tissue P systems are endowed with the ability of creating new cells based on mitosis or cellular division, yielding tissue-like P systems with cell division.
-The ability of cell division allows us to obtain an exponential amount of cells in linear time and to design polynomial time cellular solutions to NP-complete problems.
+The edges of such graph are not given explicitly, but they are deduced from the set of rules, as it will be explained later.
+The communication among cells is based on symport/antiport rules in P systems.
+Symport rules move objects across a membrane together in one direction, whereas antiport rules move objects across a membrane in opposite directions.

+Tissue-like P systems were first considered in [10], and then in [6]; after that, several research lines have been developed and other variants have arisen (see, for example, [1], [2], [3], [12]).
+One of the most interesting variants of tissue P systems was presented in [9].
+In that paper, tissue P systems are endowed with the ability of getting new cells based on the mitosis or cellular division, yielding tissue-like P systems with cell division.
+The ability of cell division allows us to obtain an exponential amount of cells in linear time and to design cellular solutions to NP-complete problems in polynomial time.
 In this paper we present a solution to the Partition problem via a family of recognizer tissue-like P systems with cell division.
-In the literature we can find uniform solutions to this problem in the cell-like model of P systems with active membranes, but this is the first solution to the Partition problem in the framework of tissue-like P systems with cell division.
+In the literature we can find uniform solutions to this problem in the cell-like model of P systems with active membranes, but this is the first solution to Partition in the framework of tissue-like P systems with cell division.

-The paper is organized as follows.
-First we recall some preliminaries.
-Next, recognizer tissue-like P systems with cell division are briefly described in Section 3.
-A lineartime solution to the Partition problem is presented in Section 4, including a short overview of the computation and necessary resources.
-Finally, some conclusions and new open research directions are presented.
+The paper is organized as follows: first we recall some preliminaries.
+Next, recognizer tissue-like P systems with cell division are briefly described in Section III.
+A linear-time solution to the Partition problem is presented in Section IV, including a short overview of the computation and of the necessary resources.
+Finally, some conclusions and new open research lines are presented.

-2. PRELIMINARIES
+II.
+PRELIMINARIES